Nonlinear stability for active suspensions: The model and main results

-is needed for the enhanced dissipation estimate \eqref{eq:EnhDissipg}.
-We remind that the expression \emph{enhanced dissipation} refers to the fact that the typical timescale of exponential decay (in our case $\nu^{-1/2}$) is much shorter than the usual time scale $\nu^{-1}$ of the heat equation (see \cites{CZDE20,CKRZ08}).
-This is related to mixing, which transfers low frequencies to high frequencies in $p$, on which the viscous dissipation $-\nu \Delta_p$ acts more efficiently. \end{remark} The proof of Theorem \ref{thm:linmain} is quite involved and is not using special properties of the sphere \(\bbS^2\).
-The two basic ingredients are the derivation of hypocoercive estimates, inspired by \cites{villani-2009-hypocoercivity,BCZ17}, and the use of the vector field method, inspired by \cites{CLN21,CZ20}.
+Recall that the term \emph{enhanced dissipation} refers to the phenomenon where the timescale of exponential decay (in our case, of order \( \nu^{-1/2} \)) is much shorter than the usual diffusive timescale \( \nu^{-1} \) associated with the heat equation (see \cites{CZDE20,CKRZ08}).
+This effect is linked to mixing, which transfers energy to higher frequencies in the \( p \)-variable, where the viscous dissipation operator \( -\nu \Delta_p \) acts more effectively.
+We do not know if condition~\eqref{Hrelaxed} is optimal for proving enhanced dissipation estimates. \end{remark}

+The proof of Theorem~\ref{thm:linmain} is rather involved and does not rely on any special properties of the sphere \(\bbS^2\).
+It is based on two key ingredients: the derivation of hypocoercive estimates, inspired by \cites{villani-2009-hypocoercivity,BCZ17}, and the use of the vector field method, following ideas from \cites{CLN21,CZ20}.